Ahmad-Su01/Paris_Olympics_Visualization_2024/README.md

 - Emerging countries like China and Japan have significantly increased their medal count in recent years.

 ## Usage
-Use a system that runs conda.
+Use a system that runs jupyter notebook.

 ## Contributing
 **Ahmad Sulaibi**